fnoyanisi/Compilers101/README.md

 In this project, you will find

 &ensp;&ensp;&ensp;&ensp; - a lexer which is implemented as a separate static library

+* ### blockreader
+A compiler front-end with a lexer, parser and simple symbol table.
+The program reads the input source code, which can have assignments, nested program blocks and statements, and then generates a symbol table.
+The theory for this program is covered in Chapter2 of [_Compilers: Principles, Techniques and Tools_](https://en.wikipedia.org/wiki/Compilers:_Principles,_Techniques,_and_Tools).

+Some of the things covered in this program are

+&ensp;&ensp;&ensp;&ensp; - a lexer

+&ensp;&ensp;&ensp;&ensp; - a recursive descent parser

+&ensp;&ensp;&ensp;&ensp; - a simple symbol table implementation

+You can visit the repository from [this link](https://github.com/fnoyanisi/blockreader).

 ## Reading
 Some good reading material on the subject.